 -

-"Regional Price Indexes and Stimulus Payments Allocation" (under review).
+"Regional Price Indexes and Stimulus Payments Allocation", reject and resubmit,

 [Abstract]